 International Day of Peace does not mean peace somewhere else.
 To hold meaning to the average person, it must also mean peace in their communities.
-As Veterans For Peace, we can help deliver this message and be a leading organization to build peace.
+As Veterans For Peace, we can help deliver this message and be a leader in promoting and building peace in our communities.

-- Write a Poem or Spoken Word.
-Send your piece to firstname.lastname@example.org so it can be shared online.
+- Write a poem or spoken word piece and send to email@example.com so it can be shared online.

-- As a veteran, I know to #StandForHumanRights for all people means ending war @VFPNational #PeaceDay
+- As a veteran, I know that being actively antiracist is integral to #EndRacismBuildPeace @VFPNational #PeaceDay

-- When anyone’s human rights are denied, everyone’s rights are undermined, so I will STAND UP #standup4humanrights
+- When anyone’s human rights are denied, everyone’s rights are undermined, so I will raise my voice to #EndRacismBuildPeace

-- Equality, justice & freedom prevent violence & sustain peace.
-Respect for human rights is at the core of building peace. #standup4humanrights
+- Equality, justice and freedom prevent violence and sustain peace.
+Respect for human rights and dignity for ALL peoples is at the core of building peace. #EndRacismBuildPeace

-- There can be no human rights if half the world’s population continues to be held back, discriminated against, ignored, disempowered, marginalised and left behind. #standup4humanrights
+- There can be no human rights if half the world’s population continues to be held back, discriminated against, ignored, disempowered, marginalized and left behind. #EndRacismBuildPeace

-- We must combat racism, xenophobia and hate speech, whenever it happens. #standup4humanrights #fightracism
+- We must combat racism, xenophobia and hate speech, whenever it happens. #EndRacismBuildPeace

 - All human beings without exception are born free and equal in dignity & rights.
-Say NO to discrimination. #standup4humanrights
+Say NO to discrimination. #EndRacismBuildPeace